 One of our missions is to inspire students to pursue careers in STEM (science, technology, engineering, and mathematics).
-We have actively promoted the development of STEM in our community through various activities and events.
+We actively promote the development of STEM in our community through various activities and events.

 Our team engages in a number of activities in our community in order to promote the vision and message of FIRST.
 We expose the wonders of FIRST to various students that would otherwise not have the opportunity to experience robotics.
 We continue to try and broaden our outreach programs in parallel to our growing and maturing team.

-Our team hosts numerous events to promote STEM, ultimately to encourage more students to pursue STEM-related majors in college.
-These events are done outside of the FIRST program, and are our team’s attempt to spread STEM in our own ways.
+Our team hosts numerous events to promote STEAM, ultimately to encourage more students to pursue STEAM-related majors in college.
+These events are done outside of the FIRST program, and are our team’s attempt to spread STEAM in our own ways.

 In the past we have hosted many science-based fundraisers to promote science and technology in our community.
 We have also hosted fundraisers as Applebee’s just to engage with our community.
 Other fundraisers our team has had include the FLL scrimmage, where we assist local FLL teams in the area as they prepare for their competition, concessions that we hold during the FLL qualifiers, and sessions of SERC and SOLE.